bhartiy/learnsellacious/pages/05.how-to/10.how-to-remove-sample-data/default.md

 ![](delete.png)

 **2. Remove Categories -** To remove all categories at once, go to product categories and repeat all the same steps as we have done in products.
+**Note:** Do not remove user category viz default seller, client, staff and manufacturer.
 ![](categories.png)

 **3. Remove Users -** To remove users, go to user profile and select all users you want to remove and click on delete button.